-Act 73 takes effect on this date with the exception of some portions noted below.
-Beginning on November 1, 2021, licensees are expected to meet the requirements as set forth by Wis.Stat. § 601.953 and Wis.
+Act 73 took effect on this date with the exception of some portions noted below.
+Beginning on November 1, 2021, licensees were expected to meet the requirements as set forth by Wis.Stat. § 601.953 and Wis.
 Stat § 601.954 regarding the investigation and notification of a cybersecurity event.

 Under Wis.Stat. § 601.953(1) if a licensee learns that a cybersecurity event involving its information systems has occurred, the licensee must conduct a prompt investigation that, at a minimum, includes the following:

 An assessment of the nature and the scope of the event;

 Identification of any non-public information that may have been involved; and